zhangster12/Obsidian-BJJ-Notes/Guards/De La Riva.md

 ## Deep DLR-X
 Sometimes in DLR, they take a back step and their far foot ends up near you.

-The one downside is that it locks you into sweeping.
+The 1 downside is that it locks you into sweeping.

 Keep frame on near side arm.
 ## Grip Variations